 - Plug the other end of the Ethernet cable into an available port on your router. - · Alternatively, when using a powerline Ethernet adapter, or WiFi adapter, insert the other end of the cable into the adapter.
-For details, refer to the Wireless Connection section below.
+For details, refer to the Wireless Connection section on the next page.